 Clever mommas like Blanche began sneaking vegetables into the meat mixture for two reasons: It got kids to eat vegetables without complaints and made it economical to stretch a pound of hamburger into six tasty sandwiches.

 Finally, in 1969, Hunts (the ketchup people) and Conagra Foods introduced Manwich sauce in a can.
 The marketing slogan "A sandwich is a sandwich, but a Manwich is a meal" gave the sandwich a whole new, commonly used name.
-The product is still strong, with sales of over 50 million cans annually.
+The product remains strong, with sales exceeding 50 million cans annually.

 Sloppy Joes are a great sandwich any time of year!
 Make a crockpot full and serve it while everyone enjoys the football get-togethers!
 Here are some of my favorite sides for occasions like these!